-A Music advance is one option for funding your music career, learn more in this post..
+A Music advance or royalty advance is one option for funding your music career, learn more in this post..

-A music advance is a payment given to artists to fund their career or to be used as early income while creating or promoting an EP or album.
+A music advance or royalty advance is a payment given to artists to fund their career or to be used as early income while creating or promoting an EP or album.
 However, the money is not free.

 While not technically a loan, an advance works in a similar way.
 It’s a purchase of a limited portion of your revenues until it is paid off by the royalties generated from the music